 HideMyAss is (or it was) the preferred tool for those performing data scraping.
 Unfortunately, the latest versions of the HideMyAss apps (3.x) have removed the rotating IPs feature.
 Most probably it will be added in future releases.

 The good news is that you may still install version 2 of the app.
 The rotating feature can be found in the IP address settings tab, on the left of the application.
-If you are using one device the minimum time of IP change can be 2.5 minutes, and if you are connecting from 2 devices, you can set 5 minutes or more for the automatic IP change.
+If you are using one device the minimum time of IP change can be 2.5 minutes, and if you are connecting from 2 machines, you can set 5 minutes or more for the automatic IP change.

 To sum up, the automatically change IP is possible.
 Firstly, you should know what your needs are and, secondly, select the proper solution.
 My advice is to give a try to proxies and ibVPN as it offers a free trial.
 Enjoy!

 Do you know other methods for automatically change the IP address?
 Let us know your thoughts in the comments below.